When Should I Start Taking My Puppy To The Vet?

 Regular check-ups with your veterinarian are essential for maintaining your dog's health and well-being throughout their life.
 By establishing a routine of scheduled visits, you can ensure that your dog receives proper care and early intervention if any health issues arise.

 Typically, adult dogs should visit the veterinarian at least once a year for a comprehensive examination.
 However, puppies require more frequent check-ups to monitor their growth and development.
-Follow your veterinarian's recommendations for the frequency of visits to provide the best care for your companion.
+Follow your veterinarian's recommendations for the frequency of visits to provide the best care for your canine companion.

 Vaccination Schedule